sammuelyee/docs/cartodb-editor.md

 ### Viewing tables

-Once you've clicked on a table, there are two ways for you two view your table's data: Data view and Visualization.
+Once you've clicked on a table, there are two ways for you to view your table's data: Data view and Visualization.
 You may toggle between the two views next to the table name.

 <p class="wrap-border"><img src="{{ '/img/layout/cartodb-editor/switch.png' | prepend: site.baseurl }}" alt="Viewing tables" /></p>